FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Conclusion

-In this \textit{Supplementary Materials}, we first provide the detailed formulations of our method, including the physics-based degradation model, full equations for our HRBP block, and detailed loss functions (Sec. \ref{sec:supp_method}).
-Subsequently, we detail the implementation and training setup, including network architectures and our new dataset generation pipeline (Sec. \ref{sec:supp_setup}).
-Additionally, we present further ablation studies and visual analyses that validate our design choices (Sec. \ref{sec:supp_abla}).
-We also provide additional qualitative comparisons on synthetic and real-world videos (Sec. \ref{sec:supp_visuals}).
-Finally, we discuss the limitations of our FMA-Net++ (Sec. \ref{sec:supp_limitations}).
+\begin{sloppypar} In this \textit{Supplementary Material}, we provide additional details and results to support the main paper.
+First, we present the detailed training strategy (Sec.~\ref{sec:supp_strategy}) and comprehensive implementation details (Sec.~\ref{sec:supp_impl}).
+Next, we detail the synthesis process for our proposed REDS-ME and REDS-RE benchmarks (Sec.~\ref{sec:supp_datasets}).
+Furthermore, we present further ablation studies and analyses (Sec.~\ref{sec:supp_abla}).
+Finally, we provide additional qualitative comparisons (Sec.~\ref{sec:supp_qual}), and discuss the limitations and future directions of our FMA-Net++ (Sec.~\ref{sec:supp_limit}).